rayennaitslimane/PQDOS/SYSTEM-EVALUATION.md

    `std::min(requested_failures, m)` clamp commented out in [cmd/BenchmarkMain.cpp](cmd/BenchmarkMain.cpp); sweeping `failed_nodes` from 0 to `m+1` would
    chart the durability cliff explicitly.
-Separately, the orphaned-shard collector that ADR-0003 and ADR-0006 both note as missing needs to exist — races and failed repairs leak inert shards today.
+Separately, the orphaned-shard collector that ADR-0003 and ADR-0006 both note as missing needs to exist, races and failed repairs leak inert shards today.
 5. **Harden key management before this is more than a POC.** The default keystore sits in world-accessible `/tmp` and is a single point of failure, and `rotate()` never re-wraps